/* Rambling Owl addition to remove page titles from blogs */

 I had occasion to visit the village shop which turned out to be a mile down the road, thereby adding an additional two miles to my days tally, but it was a nice little stroll through the neighbourhood of Drumnadrochit and at its end there was a convenience store and, unexpectedly, an Indian restaurant from which aromatic smells wafted out enticingly.
 There was also a cash machine which was a bonus as my money was running low again.
 Early finishes to our walks had meant more time to spare on such pursuits as beer drinking.
 This had never presented itself as an opportunity on previous walks as we were all usually too exhausted to manage more than a solitary pint before crashing out, however the relative ease of the Great Glen Way had had an alarming effect on our cash flow.

 On my return we all sat in the sun room overlooking the lawn that ran around the property, discovering that Mark and Carol were fellow guests only when they passed through the lounge en route to South Lewiston and an early dinner.
 I gazed through the window as we idly chatted - a group of large tree trunks, cut at ground level, were clearly visible.
 I asked the landlady about them and she told me that this was all that remained of a stately grove of beech trees, once a landmark for the village.
 They had stood there for generations, a legacy of the days when the grounds used to be part of a large farm.
 Within a year of starting the B&B the trees had started to look sickly and an investigation by experts revealed that they were falling victim to Honey Fungus, a lethal and irreversible process.
 The trees had to be felled, at great cost to the business, and with much heartbreak.
 Worse still, no more trees could be planted until the fungus spores were completely removed from the soil – which apparently can take years.
-Being a bit of a tree-hugger on the quiet, I found myself genuinely saddened by this tale and my eyes kept being drawn to the forlorn stumps outside.
+I love trees and I found myself genuinely saddened by this tale; my eyes kept being drawn to the forlorn stumps outside.

 Sad café .....